Loyola University Chicago Scholarships (2025–2026)

 💰 Cost of Attendance at Loyola University Chicago

-That said, Illinois residents may qualify for the MAP Grant, and ROTC scholarships can cover tuition plus part of housing (see Hidden Gems).
+However, Illinois residents may qualify for the MAP Grant (Monetary Award Program), and ROTC scholarships can offset tuition and housing costs.
+See the Hidden Gems section for more.

 Who qualifies for reciprocity programs here?

-None apply—private schools like Loyola charge the same rate for all students.
+None—private institutions like Loyola charge one tuition rate for all students.

 So how can families cut the cost?

-Through automatic merit scholarships, selective full-tuition awards, Illinois MAP need-based grants, and ROTC or research stipends.
+Through automatic merit scholarships, full-tuition competitive awards, Illinois MAP need-based grants, and ROTC or donor-funded stipends.

 Do I have to apply separately for aid like MAP?

-Yes—MAP is awarded through the FAFSA/ISAC process, while Loyola merit scholarships are automatic with admission.
+Yes.
+The MAP Grant is awarded via the FAFSA/ISAC process, while Loyola merit scholarships are automatic with admission.

 ✅ Automatic Merit Scholarships